Rhode Island Air National Guard

 The Rhode Island Air National Guard (RI ANG) is the aerial militia of the State of Rhode Island, United States of America.
-It is, along with the Rhode Island Army National Guard, an element of the Rhode Island National Guard.
+It is a reserve of the United States Air Force and along with the Rhode Island Army National Guard an element of the Rhode Island National Guard of the larger United States National Guard Bureau.

 As state militia units, the units in the Rhode Island Air National Guard are not in the normal United States Air Force chain of command.
 They are under the jurisdiction of the Governor of Rhode Island though the office of the Rhode Island Adjutant General unless they are federalized by order of the President of the United States.
-The Rhode Island Air National Guard is headquartered in Cranston, and its commander is Brigadier General Donald Lagor.
+The Rhode Island Air National Guard is headquartered in Cranston, and its commander is Colonel Adam Wiggins.

 Overview

 Under the "Total Force" concept, Rhode Island Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
 Rhode Island ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
 In addition, the Rhode Island Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

 Along with their federal reserve obligations, as state militia units the elements of the Rhode Island ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.